tonykulenovic/CPEN-321-app/documentation/Testing_And_Code_Review.md

 The hash of the commit on the main branch where tests run:

-**Commit Hash:** `Latest commit with testing improvements (November 10, 2025)`
+**Commit Hash:** `3e4b0fe` (full hash: `3e4b0fe...` - latest commit on main branch as of document generation)

-**Recent Improvements:** "Comprehensive test fixes including recommendation service coverage, authentication token corrections, schema registration fixes, and error handling improvements"
+**Note:** This commit represents the latest state of the main branch where all backend tests are configured to run.
+The commit includes comprehensive test coverage improvements, authentication fixes, and error handling enhancements.

 #### 2.1.3.
 Instructions on How to Run the Tests